mason-lang/mason-lang.github.io/assets/view/type.md

 A `Type` is something that `contains?` a certain set of values.

 When declaring a local, including in function arguments, use `:` to assert a value's type.
-This calls `contains?` and asserts that the result is true.
+This calls `contains?` and asserts that the result is `true`.

+For function return types, write the type right after the `|`.

 	use
-		mason.math.methods +
-		mason.math.Num Int

-	one:Int = 1
-	plus-one = |:Int _:Int
-		+ _ one
+		msl.Try try-result

+	number-to-string = |:String _:Number
+		"{_}"

-	plus-one 1
+	. number-to-string 1
-	# Uncomment this and it will fail:
-	# plus-one 1.5
+	. try-result !|
+		number-to-string [ ]

-You can also use `var:Type` anywhere else as a value testing the type.
+You can also use `value:Type` (with no spaces) anywhere else to test a value's type.

-If the variable name is missing, the test is on the focus.
+If the name is missing, the test is on the focus.

-	x = 1
-	. x:Number
+	.
+1:Number
-	. x:String
+	.
+1:String
 	_ = "one"
 	. :Number
 	. :String

+# types of types

 ## Pred-Type

 You can make any predicate into a Type.

 	use
-		mason.compare =?
+		msl.compare =?
-		mason.Type.Pred-Type
+		msl.Type.Pred-Type

 	Three = new Pred-Type
-		predicate. |_
+		predicate. =?[3]
-			=?
-3 _

 	.
 3:Three
 	.
 4:Three